Your support makes a difference!

 In 2003, my therapist said, "You must learn to counter your negative thoughts with positive thoughts."
 Similarly, my favorite author of women's Bible Studies encouraged me to "take my thoughts captive and make them obedient to Christ" (2 Cor 10: 5).
 If memory serves, we were to re-wallpaper our minds with Scripture.

-A tangible exercise for a lot of folks, just not me.
-I tried, I swear.
-I didn't experience empowerment from either practice until I got busy confessing the contents of my heart.
+I tried to take my thoughts captive.
+But my thoughts were unruly and refused to submit.
+I didn't experience empowerment from either practice until I began to confess the contents of my heart.
 Why is confession so important?
 I've said it a million times.
 We cannot overcome what we deny.

-When ugly arose, I bowed at the feet of beauty and confessed my feelings.
-I told Love that I hated.
+I told God the truth.
+I told Him that I hated.
 Why I hated.
 How much I hated.
 Over time His steady presence transformed me--from the inside out.

 A young man recently said to me, "I hate everyone.
 I don't know what's wrong with me.
 I pray and read my Bible daily.
 I ask God to please take my hate away, but everyday I wake up with hate."
 (I live for moments like this.)
 "Stop asking God to take your hate away and invite him into your hate."